tadepoju/imdb-movie-regression/README.md

-## Exploratory Data Analysis of London Underground Exit Data
+## Exploratory Data Analysis and Regression Model on IMDB Movie Data

 ### What is Exploratory Data Analysis?
 ---------------------------------------